malakHelmy/Clementine/README.md

 <p>This project will hopefully act as a guideline to any of us( the contributors ) if we needed to develop a website in the future</p>

 <h3 align="left">Our Features:</h3>
-Sophisticated Product Display: We ensured that the products are displayed in a sophisticated manner, with high-quality images and detailed product descriptions.
-This helps customers make informed decisions while shopping.

-<p> Eye-catching Features: We included eye-catching features such as a carousel slider on the home page and a hover effect on the product images.
-These features help to draw the user's attention and make the website more engaging. </p>
+<p> Sophisticated Product Display: We ensured that the products are displayed in a sophisticated manner, with high-quality images and detailed product descriptions.
+This helps customers make informed decisions while shopping and to draw the user's attention and make the website more engaging. </p>

 <p> User-friendly Navigation: We made sure to facilitate the experience for both clients and admins dynamically so that they can navigate through the website with ease.
 We also used a minimalist design and ensured that the website is responsive to different screen ratios. </p>

-<p> Easy Checkout Process: We included a simple and easy checkout process that allows customers to complete their purchase quickly and efficiently. </p>
+<p> Easy Checkout Process: We included a simple and easy checkout process that allows customers to complete their purchase quickly and efficiently, and regularly updating them with their orders' status updates through email to assure them. </p>

 <p> Responsive Design: We made sure that the website is responsive to different screen sizes and devices, ensuring that all users can access the website regardless of their device. </p>